Tobyd14/Unit3Final/README.md

  Unit 3 Final Project of Coding 2

  <h3>Interaction</h3>
  For the interaction portion of the game, the user will complete the story of the game, as well as possibly minigames.
-The game will be based on the user interaction portion, which means that the Interaction will be a vital part of the game's success
+The game will be based on the user interaction portion, which means that the Interaction will be a vital part of the games' success
  <h3>Milestone #1: November 22nd, 2019</h3>
  <ul>
   <li>I will create the Idea of my project, and map out the deadlines for each portion of the project</li>
-  <li>I Will start to develop the story of my project, and work to establish how I am going to code each portion of the game</li>
+  <li>I will start to develop the story of my project, and work to establish how I am going to code each portion of the game</li>
  </ul>
  <h3>Milestone #2: December 2nd, 2019</h3>
  <ul>